OpenCommerce-xyz/LICENCE.pay/README.md

-# License.pay - Monetize Your Github
+# LICENSE.pay - Monetize Your Github

-[**License.pay**](https://licence-pay-app.vercel.app/) is a licensing format that enables monetization of open-source software strictly for AI usage.
+[**LICENSE.pay**](https://licence-pay-app.vercel.app/) is a licensing format that enables monetization of open-source software strictly for AI usage.
 It allows developers to set clear terms for code usage by AI while ensuring fair compensation.

 ## Three Simple Steps